Republican Seismic Survey Center of Azerbaijan National Academy of Sciences: History

 In Azerbaijan, the first instrumental observations began in the early XX century.
 In 1902, after a strong earthquake which occurred in Shamakhi, first supervision began with the initiative of Nobel Brothers to establish 3 seismic stations, thereby the instrumental observations have been started.
 The independent Seismological Service of Azerbaijan was restricted by the former Soviet Union for a long time.
 By the decision of the Council of Ministers of Azerbaijan Soviet Socialist Republic in 1979, according to the decree of the National Academy of Sciences was created "Geophysics" Geophysical Research Party at the Institute of Geology of ANAS.
 In 1980, on its basis was founded Experimental Methodical Geophysics Expedition.
 The expedition was supervised by Arif Hasanov, the corresponding member of ANAS, doctor of geology-mineralogy sciences.

 By the decisions of Cabinet of Ministers of Azerbaijan Republic 179 dated; 01.09.1998. and Presidium of Azerbaijan National Academy of Sciences (ANAS) N22/2 dated 17.12.1998.
-EMGE was given the status of Republican Seismic Survey Center (RSSC) of ANAS in 1999."CHARTER OF the Republic Seismological Service Center under the Azerbaijan National Academy of Sciences" Since 2008, the corresponding member of ANAS, "Honoured Scientist", the doctor of geology-mineralogy sciences, professor Yetirmishli Gurban Jalal headed the RSSC.
+EMGE was given the status of Republican Seismic Survey Center (RSSC) of ANAS in 1999.
+Since 2008, the corresponding member of ANAS, "Honoured Scientist", the doctor of geology-mineralogy sciences, professor Yetirmishli Gurban Jalal headed the RSSC.